rejetto/hfs-share-links/README.md

 HFS plugin to create links to download a file without login

-Access the menu of any file, and then click "share-links".
+Access the menu of any file, and then click "share-link".
 You'll see something like this:

 <img width="278" alt="image" src="https://github.com/user-attachments/assets/c4904e7a-c6e3-457c-bab7-3d4f8328b3c7" />